apache/mnemonic/site/_docs/ui-usage.md

 permalink: /docs/hive-ddl.html
 ---

-Metron has both a UI as well as an API.
+Mnemonic has both a UI as well as an API.